Neighbors hold porch concert to entertain woman self-isolating due to coronavirus

-COLUMBUS, Ohio (WCMH) — Helena Schlam, 78, is self-isolating in her Ohio home to try to avoid the novel coronavirus.
+(WCMH) — Helena Schlam, 78, is self-isolating in her Clintonville home to try to avoid the novel coronavirus.

 “Well, it feels scary and I’m trying to be reasonable and I’m staying at home,” she said.